digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 to Alice, we would need a third party (in this case the Bank) to execute the ``Transfer``.

-What are account used for?
+What are accounts used for?
 ==========================

 An account is used as the proof of a business relationship between an